 Wake County Board of Commissioners - The Board of Commissioners determines how much of Wake County’s budget goes to fund our public schools.

 North Carolina General Assembly – Wake County representation.
 The General Assembly creates policy that impacts the quality of education in our state and determines the amount of state funding our public schools receive.
-Click here for E-mail Addresses for Wake Delegation.
+Click here for e-mail addresses of the Wake Delegation.

 Municipal Elected Officials